wmccone/Employee_Tracker_Wmccone/README.md

   ## Usage

-  Once you run the app you will then be presented with a series of options: View all employees, view employees by department, view departments, view roles, add employee, add department, add role, update employee role, remove employee, remove department, and remove role.
+  Once you run the app you will then be presented with a series of options:

+  * View all employees: Allows you to view all employees in the organization.
+  * View employees by department: Allows you to view employees in a specific department.
+  * Add employee: Allows you to add a new employee to the organization.
+  * Update employee role: This will allow you to change an employees role.
+  * Remove employee: This will allow you to remove an employee.
+  * View departments: Allows you to view all departments.
+  * Add department: Allows you to add a new department to the organization.
+  * Remove department: This will allow you to remove a department.
+  * View roles: Allows you to view all roles.
+  * Add role: Allows you to add a new role to the organization.
+  * Remove role: This will allow you to remove a role

   Once you are finished updating records you can choose exit application to end the application.

   ## License